Curious about what we do?

 A common assumption is that honey wines must be sweet, but that isn't the case.
-While we do have some sweeter wines such as Ostara and Bliss, we do have wines on the drier side as well.
-Cloud Horse is quite dry and although it is a dessert wine, Ostara is light and delicate.
+While we do have some sweeter wines such as Ostara, Lux and Bliss Cherry, we do have wines on the drier side as well.
+Cloud Horse is quite dry and although Ostara is a dessert wine, it is light and delicate.

 What would they be on the sweetness scale?

 Lux: 3-4, sweet